You are here

 Published November 10, 2025

-SEATTLE (BRAIN) — Rad Power Bikes told Washington state officials on Friday that it would layoff 64 employees in the state in January.
+SEATTLE (BRAIN) — Rad Power Bikes told Washington state officials on Friday that it possibly would lay off 64 employees in the state in January.
+A Rad Power Bikes spokesperson emailed BRAIN to clarify no final decisions have been made, saying a Worker Adjustment and Retraining Notification filed by the company is precautionary.

 Geekwire is reporting that a company letter to employees suggests the company could close if additional funding is not found.